exceptionless/Exceptionless.Net/Source/Platforms/NLog/NuGet/readme.txt

 		 NLog Integration
 -------------------------------------

 Here is an example NLog.config file that shows how to use the Exceptionless NLog target.
+The apiKey attribute is optional and will be picked up from your Exceptionless config section by default.

 <nlog>
   <extensions>